 Users were so obsessed with apps, they were going to give up some of their freedom to be able to solve work-related tasks regardless of where they are: at home, in transit, on vacation or at work.
 This quickly progressed from thousands to millions, to billions of apps downloaded nowadays.

-According to Q2 2017 Data Digest by Sensor Tower: ‘Worldwide app downloads totaled 21.8 billion for the quarter, representing a 15.3% increase year-over-year.’
+According to Q4 2022 Data Digest by Sensor Tower, worldwide app downloads totaled 35.5 billion for the quarter.

 5 Things to Consider When Developing Consumer or Enterprise Mobile Apps